jastrz/EZRoomGenerator/README.md

-# EZRoomGen
+# EZ Room Generator

 **Editor-friendly, Lightweight, Grid-Based Procedural Room & Dungeon Generator for Unity**

-EZRoomGen lets you generate and edit simple levels - rooms, dungeons, and mazes using an interactive grid.
+EZ Room Generator lets you generate and edit simple levels - rooms, dungeons, and mazes using an interactive grid.
 It automatically generates floor, wall, and roof meshes, adds colliders, and places lights.

 ## Features